The Root Chakra

 Beliefs of the Abuser: I need to fight and compete to impose my will.

-Beliefs of the Rescuer: if I care for you, I will be loved, I will be protected.
+Beliefs of the Rescuer: if I care for you, I will be loved and protected.

 Imbalances in the body

-Any chakra imbalance will eventually manifest in the physical body, if the issue is not healed at its emotional and energetical root.
+Any chakra imbalance will eventually manifest in the physical bodyif the issue is not healed at its emotional and energetic root.
 When the pattern of wounding is expressed as an illness or ailment, it means that the energy imprint has developed in its physical densest form.

 As the domain of the root chakra is the physical world, any form of disease is also connected to feeling at home in our body and happy to be on the Earth plane.

-Typically, in the root chakra we find imbalances in the adrenals when we go into the flight or fight stress response because of a perceived threat.
-The skeletal-muscular-joint system may be affected as the holding structure of the body, the digestive system may be involved for its nourishing functions and the immune system as our defense mechanism.
-Chronic fatigue, stress related pathologies and issues that block mobility of the body are often related to root chakra imbalances.
+Typically, in the root chakra, we find adrenal imbalances when we go into the fight-or-flight stress response due to a perceived threat.
+The skeletal-muscular-joint system may be affected as the holding structure of the body, the digestive system may be involved for its nourishing functions and the immune system as our defence mechanism.
+Chronic fatigue, stress-related pathologies and issues that block mobility of the body are often related to root chakra imbalances.

 Healing and balancing the chakra

 When dealing with the wounding of the first chakra, we need to balance the axis of vulnerability and power.
 Here lies our most intimate connection to life and our wildest power.
-Our inner child, as a representation of our delicate vulnerable nature, needs to feel safe, loved and protected.
-On the other hand, our raw wild earthy power needs to be acknowledged, owned and managed.
-To heal any wounding in these areas, we need to be open to feel difficult core emotions, which may run deep, in our family and ancestral story.
-In my experience this is maybe the most difficult level of vibration to heal, where form is so dense that we feel we cannot change it.
+Our inner child, as a representation of our delicate, vulnerable nature, needs to feel safe, loved and protected.
+On the other hand, our raw, wild, earthy power needs to be acknowledged, owned, and managed.
+To heal any wounding in these areas, we need to be open to feeling difficult core emotions, which may run deep in our family and ancestral story.
+In my experience, this is maybe the most difficult level of vibration to heal, where form is so dense that we feel we cannot change it.
 However, when the form becomes too tight for our Soul we will change, like the snake shedding its skin.
-The snake lives in a continuum of head and tail; in the same way energy flows up and down the central channel of our body.
-The kundalini rises up to become one with Spirit at crown and spirit descends into matter, taking the shape of our body as a container.
-The ultimate wounding of this chakra is, in fact, not feeling at home in one’s body and on the earth.
-The truth being instead, that energy is One, unmanifested consciousness living in the form.
+The snake lives in a continuum of head and tail; in the same way, energy flows up and down the central channel of our body.
+The kundalini rises up to become one with Spirit at the crown, and Spirit descends into matter, taking the shape of our body as a container.
+The ultimate wounding of this chakra is, in fact, not feeling at home in one’s body and on the Earth.
+The truth, instead, is that energy is One, unmanifested consciousness living in the form.

 The chakra is excessive when the energy is dense and heavy, blocking the kundalini from rising up and connecting to Spirit.
-With an excessive chakra we are stuck in materialism, unable to connect to our Soul's light and guidance.
-The chakra is deficient when the energy is low, depleted, and the downward current of Spirit cannot ground properly.
-With a deficient chakra we are disconnected from the body and ineffective at manifesting (see Picture 2&3).
-Furthermore, the Root chakra needs to be as open as the Crown chakra for the ascending and descending currents to flow properly.
-The stronger and deeper the roots of the tree the more it can grow and expand upwards.
+With an excessive chakra, we are stuck in materialism, unable to connect to our Soul’s light and guidance.
+Conversely, the chakra is deficient when the energy is low, depleted, and the downward current of Spirit cannot ground properly.
+With a deficient chakra, we are disconnected from the body and ineffective at manifesting (see Pictures 2 and 3).
+Furthermore, the Root chakra must be as open as the Crown chakra to allow the ascending and descending currents to flow properly.
+The stronger and deeper the roots of the tree, the more it can grow and expand upwards.

-Ultimately the goal of balancing the first chakra is knowing that, as creatures of the material world, we are unconditionally loved and we have the power to protect our vulnerable essence, trusting life and our deep Self.
-In this space of trust we stand strong in our roots and we can open to channel ever expanding dimensions of our Soul.
+Ultimately, the goal of balancing the first chakra is to know that, as creatures of the material world, we are unconditionally loved and have the power to protect our vulnerable essence, trusting life and our deep Self.
+In this space of trust, we stand strong in our roots, and we can open to channel ever-expanding dimensions of our Soul.

-As a way to shift core wounding patterns in the root chakra I suggest a series of meditations working on the archetypes of the Earth Child, the Ancestors, and the Earth Feminine and Masculine.
+As a way to shift core wounding patterns in the root chakra, I suggest a series of meditations focused on the archetypes of the Earth Child, the Ancestors, and the Earth Feminine and Masculine.
 I am also offering a few practical suggestions that may help with accessing and balancing the different aspects of the root chakra energy.

 Meditations